DormantLogician/equal-language-concept/doc/Structure.md

 In this example, category is immediately expanded with '2' as initial argument to capture, which generates a pattern.

-Categories may be sum (denoted '+'), product (denoted '*'), union (denoted 'V'), sequence (denoted 'O'), or collection (denoted 'C') categories.
+Categories may be sum (denoted '+'), union (denoted 'V'), sequence (denoted 'O'), or collection (denoted 'C') categories.

-Any infinitely-sized category may have a fourth item that denotes expansion of category to n'th structure in pattern.
+Any infinitely-sized category may have a multiplier that denotes expansion of category to n'th structure in pattern.

 Category definitions may be overloaded, like so: